Walking in Madeira, Portugal: The Famous Three Peak Mountain Walk From Pico do Arieiro to Pico Ruivo

 Just for The Record

 This particular mountain walk of Madeira is classified as a difficult walk.
 Not being a walker I can totally confirm that this walk is not for the faint hearted.
 I have never felt my heart beat so fast or so loud.
-I know totally understand the saying: I could hear my heart beat in my inner ear.
-I also completely understand what it's like not to be able to walk for few days; walk properly at any rate.
+I now totally understand the saying: I could hear my heart beat in my inner ear.

 The majestic three peak mountain walk begins at Pico Do Arieiro continuing to Pico Ruvio, with a gentle descend to Achada Do Teixeira.
 Beautiful.